-Other books by this author include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls
+Other books by this author which I have reviewed include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls

 Second in The Dresden Files urban fantasy series and revolving around Harry Dresden, wizard.
 Based in Chicago.
 If you’re interested, there is a chronological listing of The Dresden Files books on my website.

 Ooh, the snark!
 I love it when Murphy has the nerve to ask for Harry’s help and his angry response!
 Then there’s Bob harassing Harry about doing those weight-loss potions, lol.

 Harry’s right, his problems do come from that conflict between needing to keep secrets and other people’s need to know — to keep them alive.
 He’s really gotta tell Murph’, especially after that last scene!
 And hindsight is 20/20.
 I like that moment when Harry gets it.
 When he finally starts to see it from Murphy’s point of view.
 Now if only Murphy would do Harry the same courtesy!
 Still Harry takes too much guilt that he doesn’t deserve onto himself.
 Kim, for one, should have explained why she needed to know.